-The preplanning session is set up by the GCA in coordination with the Delivery (or Accountable) Agency and Reviewer Team, to gain an overview of the project and provide guidance on how to complete the Gate 1 preparation checklist
+The preplanning session is set up by the GCA in coordination with the Accountable Agency and Reviewer Team, to gain an overview of the project and provide guidance on how to complete the Gate 4 preparation checklist

-The Deliver (or Accountable) Agency organises the venue and the GCA Review Manager issues diary invitations.
+The Delivery (or Accountable) Agency organises the venue and the GCA Review Manager issues diary invitations.
 The alignment (project briefing) session may on site or via MS Teams.